MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/legacy/live-create-new-title-partner.md

 ---
-title: Create an app and publish it for testing, for Managed Partners
+title: Creating an app and publishing it for testing, for Managed Partners
 description: Creating a new Managed Partners app in Partner Center, and publishing it to the test environment. ms.assetid: b8bd69e6-887a-4b1f-a42d-8affdbec0234 ms.date: 04/04/2017